 Now that your child’s a big cheese at elementary school, it’s easy to see how much he's grown mentally.
-It can be challenging to determine what a fifth grader can understand and what's beyond his comprehension.
+It can be challenging to determine what a ten or eleven-year-old fifth grader can understand and what's beyond his comprehension.
 He may look like a preteen, but there's still some little kid just under the surface.

 Jean Piaget, the psychologist credited with forming the theory of cognitive development in the late 1920s, created a list of mental yardsticks for children of varying ages.
 Here's what Piaget had to say about kids of this age: